Audio Inpainting: Revisited and Reweighted: Gradual inpainting

 \section{Gradual inpainting}

-Section \ref{sec:synthesis_analysis} proposed a~method that used weighting the signal coefficients to reduce the energy drop within the filled gap.
-Sections \ref{sec:gradual} and \ref{sec:tdc} propose different methods to compensate for the same artefact, but they are, in contrast, based on processing directly in the time domain.
+Sec.\,\ref{sec:synthesis_analysis} proposed a~method that used weighting the signal coefficients to reduce the energy drop within the filled gap.
+Sections \ref{sec:gradual} and \ref{sec:tdc} propose different methods for compensating for the same artifact, but they are, by contrast, based on processing directly in the time domain.

 As can be seen in the figures presented, the closer to the borders of the gap we are, the better the reconstruction is.
 The \emph{gradual $\ell_1$ inpainting} starts from this observation: Each time the signal in the gap is restored by $\ell_1$ minimization, small chunks of the just computed samples from the beginning and from the end of the filled gap are fixed and treated as reliable from this moment on.
 At the next grade, inpainting is performed on a~gap that is accordingly shorter.
 The process is repeated until the whole gap is filled, which is formalized in Alg.\,\ref{alg:gradual}.
-Step 4 can utilize any of the above presented signal models/algorithms.
+Step 4 can utilize any of the above-presented signal models/algorithms.

-Using the notation in problems \eqref{eq:inpainting_syn_unconstrained} and \eqref{eq:inpainting_ana_unconstrained}, this algorithm produces a~hierarchy of feasible solutions $\Gamma^{(k)} \subset \Gamma^{(k-1)}$ and can use potentially different weighting vectors $\w^{(k)}$ at each grade.
-Clearly, the solution computed at grade $k$ satisfies
+Using the notation in problems \eqref{eq:inpainting_syn_unconstrained} and \eqref{eq:inpainting_ana_unconstrained}, this algorithm produces a~hierarchy of feasible solutions $\Gamma^{(\grade)} \subset \Gamma^{(\grade-1)}$ and can use potentially different weighting vectors $\w^{(\grade)}$ at each grade.
+Clearly, the solution computed at grade $\grade$ satisfies

-Note that if no weighting is used at all, i.e. $\w^{(\grade)}\odot\x = \x$ at all grades $\grade$, the same objective function is minimized at each grade, and \eqref{eq:iteration} induces $\y^{(\grade+1)} = \y^{(\grade)}$.
-Therefore, interestingly, the gradual approach with no weights does not find a~solution any different from the all-at-once approach.
+Note that if no weighting is used at all, i.e.\ $\w^{(\grade)}\odot\x = \x$ at all grades $\grade$, the same objective function is minimized at each grade, and \eqref{eq:iteration} induces $\y^{(\grade+1)} = \y^{(\grade)}$.
+Therefore, the gradual approach with no weights does not find a~solution any different from the all-at-once approach.
 The proposed weighting of the atoms thus forms one of the possible approaches, allowing the gradual algorithm to lead to a different (and possibly better) solution to the inpainting problem.